-6. Find what the length of the shaded rectangle, c, needs to be so that it is a gnomon to the white rectangle with sides 3 and 9.
+6. Find what c, which is the length of the shaded rectangle only, needs to be so that it is a gnomon to the white rectangle with sides 3 and 9.

 7. Find the values of x and y so that the shaded figure below is a gnomon to the white triangle.